micropython/micropython-esp32-ulp/docs/preprocess.rst

    is taken not to create an empty database file, cluttering up the filesystem, when not needed).

-   If you do not want the preprocessor use use a DefinesDB, pass ``False`` to the ``use_defines_db`` argument of the ``preprocess`` convenience function, or instantiate the ``Preprocessor`` class directly, without passing it a DefinesDB instance via ``use_db``.
+   If you do not want the preprocessor to use a DefinesDB, pass ``False`` to the ``use_defines_db`` argument of the ``preprocess`` convenience function, or instantiate the ``Preprocessor`` class directly, without passing it a DefinesDB instance via ``use_db``.